rporcu/Microphysics/README.md

   must point to the location of the AMReX `fextract` utility located in the directory, `amrex/Tools/PostProcessing/F_Src`.
 Additionally, `numdiff` must be installed for comparing results.

-o To compare point-by-point field data, the environment variable `FCOMPARE` must point the AMReX utility `plt_compare_diff_grids` found in the directory, `amrex/Tools/PostProcessing/F_Src`.
-  Additionally, the environment variable `MFIX_BENCHMARKS_HOME` must point to the location of a local regression test data set.
-  See _Generating local regression test data_ for instructions on creating a local regression test data set.

 ## Run all tests
 ```shell